Gentile Bellini’s Portrait of Mehmet II: Lives and Afterlives of an Iconic Painting

 Sevgili Türk ziyaretçiler, lütfen bu anketi doldurmayı düşünün.Teşekkür ederim!

-This book recounts the adventures of Gentile Bellini's portrait of Sultan Mehmet II, produced at the Ottoman court, Istanbul in 1480 and hanging today in the National Gallery, London.
+This book recounts the adventures of Gentile Bellini's portrait of Sultan Mehmet II, produced at the Ottoman court, Istanbul in 1480 and hanging today in London.
 In the intervening years, the portrait got caught up in some key cultural moments: in the activities of the British archaeologist and Orientalist Austen Henry Layard (excavator of Nineveh in Iraq) who purchased the picture in 1865; in early attempts to define national patrimony in Italy; and in a legal debate over the definition of a "portrait" in England.
-It influenced the Ottoman search for reliable historical imagery in the 16th century, and returned triumphant to Istanbul in 1999 in a moment when Turkey was petitioning for membership in the European Union.
+It influenced the Ottoman search for reliable historical imagery in the sixteenth century, and returned triumphant to Istanbul in 1999 in a moment when Turkey was petitioning for membership in the European Union.
 It is both a renowned picture and a reviled one, an iconic image that has also been marginalized for its poor condition and imperfect provenance.

 As indicated in my subtitle, Lives and Afterlives, the book is an object biography, telling the story of Gentile Bellini’s painting while using it as a lens to explore an array of historical and art historical topics, including authenticity, verisimilitude, ownership, cross-cultural exchange, and political identity.
 It explores global connections, past and present, through a single but endlessly fascinating portrait.